deliveroo/deliveroo.engineering/apis.md

 - Consumers should not need to construct URLs, instead using only URLs dynamically discovered in responses.

-Ideally the domain can be discovered by calling `OPTIONS` on the root:
+Ideally the domain can be discovered by calling `GET` on the root:

+    > GET /api
-    > OPTIONS *
+    > Accept: application/hal+json
     < {
     <   _links: {
     <     properties: "/api/{version}/properties",